flatten-the-curve/coronavirus_testing_management_platform/README.md

 Fork this repo so that you can push any changes to your own custom repository.

-Once pulled down, make sure you are running:
+Once pulled down, run:

-Ruby 2.6.4
-Rails 5.2+
-Postgres
+rake db:create

 Here is a great resource to get rails up and running: https://www.tutorialspoint.com/ruby-on-rails/rails-installation.htm